wizzomafizzo/MiSTer_BGM/README.md

 #### Internet radio

-Internet radio stations can also be played using .pls files.
+Internet radio stations can be played using .pls files.
 The best way to manage these is by creating a new playlist folder, placing a single .pls file in that folder and playing it via the new playlist.

-Note that a .pls file must be a file containing a single URL to the radio stream.
-Most radio files come like this, but be sure to double check if it's not working.
+Multiple .pls files can be placed in a playlist (along with any other file), but they'll need to be manually skipped to move onto the next one.

 ### Controls